eshinhw/quant-portfolio-visualizer/README.md

 - Multi-users access without getting new access code (different yaml file paths for each Questrade ID)
 - ~~Automatic email share of portfolio summary~~
 - Improve performance comparison matrices
+- Global Equities Momentum to determine when to buy equities